TEALSK12/apcsa-public/Intro.md

 the classroom setting.
 Experienced teachers and volunteers will likely choose to skip such details and focus on the step-by-step lecture notes.

+You may browse the [Curriculum Map] for an overview of the pacing, objectives, and assessments.

 ### Year Round Pacing

 The table-of-contents (included with Introduction materials) contains course-grained time estimates